DMVis/DMVis/documentation/components/staticLine.md

 - Type: `number`
 - Default: `1`

-Opacity of the line, where `1` represents a fully opaque line and `0` a fully transparent line.
+The opacity of the line, where `1` represents a fully opaque line and `0` a fully transparent line.

 # Example usage